Home

 Figure 1: The outside surface of a primitive is the side from which the normal points outward; the inside surface is the opposite side.

-We already mentioned the term back-face culling in the lesson on rasterization but let's introduce it one more time.
-Let's say that to develop a routine that computes the intersection of a ray with a triangle, we create a scene using a right-hand coordinate system where the triangle's vertices are declared in counter-clockwise order.
-The triangle is five units away from the ray's origin, located at the center of the world coordinate system (0, 0, 0).
+We've previously discussed the term back-face culling in the lesson on rasterization, but let's revisit it.
+Imagine developing a routine to compute the intersection of a ray with a triangle.
+We create a scene using a right-hand coordinate system, where the triangle's vertices are declared in a counter-clockwise order.
+The triangle is situated five units away from the ray's origin, located at the world coordinate system's center (0, 0, 0).
 The ray is oriented along the negative z-axis.
-We know how to compute the triangle's normal, which by construction is oriented along the z-axis if all the triangles vertices lie in the x-y plane or a plane parallel to it (remember that the orientation of the normal depends on the coordinate system's handedness and the triangle's vertices creation order, also called winding).
-As you see, the ray direction and the normal triangle face each other (Figure 1).
+We know how to compute the triangle's normal, which, by construction, aligns with the z-axis if all the triangle's vertices lie in the x-y plane or a plane parallel to it.
+Remember, the orientation of the normal depends on the coordinate system's handedness and the order of the triangle's vertices creation (also known as winding).
+As depicted in Figure 1, the ray direction and the normal of the triangle face each other.

-The surface of a primitive whose normal is pointing outward is defined as the outside surface.
-The opposite side is defined as the inside surface.
-If you change the coordinate system handedness or the vertices creation order, you will flip the normal direction.
-Consequently, the inside surface of a primitive will become the outside surface, and the outside surface the inside surface.
-The surface orientation has implications for surface visibility and shading.
-We are not concerned about shading yet, but let's look at the visibility problem.
+The surface of a primitive with its normal pointing outward is defined as the outside surface, and the opposite side as the inside surface.
+Changing the coordinate system's handedness or the order of the vertices' creation will flip the normal's direction, consequently altering the primitive's inside surface to the outside surface, and vice versa.
+This surface orientation has implications for surface visibility and shading.
+While shading is not our current focus, let's consider the visibility issue.

-In a CG scene, you may have the case of primitives for which the outside surface is facing the camera.
-The surface is said to be front-facing.
-In the opposite case (when the outside surface of a primitive is facing away from the camera), the surface is said to be back-facing.
-Rendering programs often allow you to discard, during the visibility part of the rendering process, any primitive whose outside surface is not facing the camera (back-facing), making only visible primitives whose outside surface is facing the camera (front-facing).
-OpenGL, for example, has such controls.
-It is said that such primitives are single-sided (single-sided primitives are only visible when their outside surface faces the viewer).
-If you wish to make a primitive visible in both cases (when the object's surface is facing the camera or in the opposite direction), you may have to declare the primitive as double-sided.
-Some rendering programs do not give the option to the user to define primitives as being either single or double-sided.
-They will either systematically discard all the back-facing primitives (they won't be visible in the final frame) or make them all double-sided by default.
-In the RenderMan specifications, you can declare on a primitive basis if an object should be treated as a single or double-sided primitive (using the RiSide call).
-Note that the RenderMan specifications also give you the option to specify the coordinate system handedness of the scene (with the RiOrientation procedure) and reverse the orientation of a primitive's surface in regards to the coordinate system handedness (if desired) with the RiReverseOrientation call.
+In a CG scene, primitives with their outside surfaces facing the camera are deemed front-facing.
+Conversely, when the outside surface of a primitive faces away from the camera, the surface is considered back-facing.
+Rendering programs often allow the discarding of any primitive that is back-facing during the visibility part of the rendering process, thereby making only those primitives whose outside surface faces the camera (front-facing) visible.
+For instance, OpenGL provides such controls.
+Such primitives are described as single-sided (visible only when their outside surface faces the viewer).
+To render a primitive visible regardless of whether its surface is facing towards or away from the camera, you may declare the primitive as double-sided.
+Some rendering programs don't offer the option to designate primitives as either single or double-sided; they either systematically discard all back-facing primitives (rendering them invisible in the final frame) or default to making them all double-sided.
+The RenderMan specifications allow you to specify on a per-primitive basis whether an object should be treated as a single or double-sided primitive (using the RiSide call).
+Additionally, RenderMan specifications offer the option to define the scene's coordinate system handedness (with the RiOrientation procedure) and to reverse the orientation of a primitive's surface in relation to the coordinate system's handedness (if desired) with the RiReverseOrientation call.

-The term back-face bulling (synonymous with removing if you prefer) means that objects whose normals point away from the view direction will not be drawn to the screen.
-Turning back-face culling on means that polygons, triangles, surfaces, etc., whose normal are not facing the view direction, won't be rendered.
-Only geometry whose normals face the camera will be visible in the final image.
-This technique can lead to significant speedup (and memory savings) in z-buffer style renderers because it can reduce the number of surfaces being rendered by a substantial factor (for example, for a polygon sphere, in theory, 50% of the faces could be culled).
-With ray tracing, this feature is not as helpful.
-Generally, with ray tracing, we want geometry in the scene to cast shadows, for example, regardless of the orientation of the object's surface with resepct to the ray direction; however, the backface culling option is still desired for primary rays.
-If the polygon's surface normal points more than 90 degrees from the viewing vector (see adjacent figure), we could avoid testing this polygon for intersections.
-A simple dot product test between the normal and the view direction is enough to determine whether the face should be culled.
-Of course, we don't cull the face if the object it belongs to is declared double-sided, and culling back face surfaces when objects are transparent is also not necessarily desirable.
+The term back-face culling (equivalent to removing, if you prefer) signifies that objects whose normals point away from the view direction will not be drawn on the screen.
+Enabling back-face culling ensures that polygons, triangles, surfaces, etc., whose normals do not face the view direction, won't be rendered.
+Only geometry with normals facing the camera will be visible in the final image.
+This technique can significantly increase rendering speed (and reduce memory usage) in z-buffer style renderers by potentially reducing the number of surfaces rendered by a substantial margin (for example, theoretically, 50% of the faces of a polygonal sphere could be culled).
+With ray tracing, this feature is not as beneficial since, generally, we want all scene geometry to cast shadows, regardless of the object surface's orientation relative to the ray direction.
+However, back-face culling is still desired for primary rays.
+If a polygon's surface normal deviates more than 90 degrees from the viewing vector (as illustrated), it could be excluded from intersection tests.
+A simple dot product test between the normal and the view direction suffices to decide whether the face should be culled.
+Naturally, we do not cull the face if the object is declared double-sided, and culling backface surfaces when objects are transparent may not be desirable either.

-The image above shows the faces (in orange) that will be culled at render time if the object is not transparent, rendered as a single-sided object, and if back-face culling is turned on.
+The image above illustrates the faces (in orange) that will be culled at render time if the object is opaque, rendered as a single-sided object, and if back-face culling is enabled.

-If you develop a rendering program, you should be very careful about making sure it handles all possible cases.
-It is best to give users the ability to choose the coordinate system handedness, reverse the surface orientation if needed, and define if primitives are single or double-sided.
-For the same geometry, these settings can change what's visible in the frame.
-For example, the choice of coordinate system handedness changes the direction on the normal defined by the vertices V0, V1, V2\.
-When you use a right-hand coordinate system, the normal (computed from the triangle's vertices) points away from the camera; the ray-triangle intersection routine will return false if back-face culling is turned on, even if the ray intersects the triangle.
-Switching to a left-hand coordinate system would change the normal's orientation, and the test, in this case, would be successful.
-In the first case, the triangle wouldn't be visible, but in the second, it would, even though the triangle is the same.
+When developing a rendering program, it's crucial to ensure it accommodates all potential scenarios.
+Providing users with the ability to select the coordinate system handedness, reverse surface orientation if necessary, and define if primitives are single or double-sided can drastically alter what's visible in a frame for the same geometry.
+For instance, the choice of coordinate system handedness affects the normal's direction, defined by vertices V0, V1, V2.
+Using a right-hand coordinate system, the normal (computed from the triangle's vertices) points away from the camera; the ray-triangle intersection routine will return false if back-face culling is enabled, even if the ray intersects the triangle.
+Switching to a left-hand coordinate system reverses the normal's orientation, making the test successful.
+In the first scenario, the triangle would not be visible, but in the second, it would be, even though it's the same triangle.

-Here is how you would implement the single/double-sided feature.
-At the beginning of the function, we compute the dot product of the triangle's normal with the ray direction.
-If this dot product is lower than 0, the two vectors point in opposite directions.
-Thus, the surface is front-facing.
-If the dot product is greater than 0, the vectors point in the same direction.
-We are looking at the inside of the surface (or the back of it, it's back-facing).
-If the primitive was declared single-sided, it shouldn't then be visible.
-In this case, the function returns false.
+Here is an implementation for the single/double-sided feature.
+At the function's start, compute the dot product of the triangle's normal with the ray direction.
+If this dot product is negative, the vectors point in opposite directions, indicating the surface is front-facing.
+If the dot product is positive, the vectors point in the same direction, and we are looking at the inside (or the back) of the surface, making it back-facing.
+If the primitive is declared single-sided, it should not be visible in this case, and the function returns false.

 bool intersectTriangle(point v0, ..., const bool &isSingleSided)